Editor: Dr Patrick G. Coy

 For the latest news, publication alerts and debates.
 Follow us on Twitter: Follow @EmeraldPolSci

-Publishing Options from the American Sociological Association, Scoupus, and SocINDEX
+Publishing Options from the American Sociological Association, Scopus, SocINDEX and The Publication Forum (Finland).

 Intersectionality and Social Change, Volume 37